Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Under (144.5)

-Alabama's record against the spread this season is 20-12-0, and Maryland's is 20-11-0.
-The Crimson Tide have a 15-17-0 record going over the point total, while games involving the Terrapins have a record of 11-20-0 when it comes to hitting the over.
-The two teams average 152.9 points per game, 8.4 more points than this matchup's total.
-Over the past 10 contests, Alabama has a 4-6 record against the spread while going 8-2 overall.
-Maryland has gone 6-4 against the spread and 6-4 overall in its last 10 matches.
+Alabama has put together a 20-12-0 record against the spread this season, while Maryland is 20-11-0.
+The Crimson Tide are 15-17-0 and the Terrapins are 11-20-0 in terms of hitting the over.
+The teams average 152.9 points per game, 8.4 more points than this matchup's total.
+Alabama is 4-6 against the spread and 8-2 overall over its last 10 contests, while Maryland has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.